- Cook the Book: 'The Family Meal': mountainpig, tanyavell, yongo, jessjess, and leesauce.

 - Book Giveaway: 'The Craft of Stone Brewing Co.': CallMeMo, BaconTooth64, SilviaC, elburro, and Timbo slice.

 - Bake the Book: 'Farmers' Market Desserts': nova721, Mickey The Shoe, hughesical, kellyad, and barb.

 - Winners have been notified by email and also appear on our Contest Winners page.
 Thanks to all who entered!

-Entries tagged with 'The Craft of Stone Brewing Co'
+'The Craft of Stone Brewing Co' on Serious Eats